instillai/TensorFlow-Course/README.rst

 Sponsorship
 ##########################################################################

-To support maintaining and upgrading this project, please consider `Sponsoring the project developer <https://github.com/sponsors/astorfi/dashboard>`_.
+To support maintaining and upgrading this project, please kindly consider `Sponsoring the project developer <https://github.com/sponsors/astorfi/dashboard>`_.

 **Status:** *This project is being updated to **TensorFlow 2.3**.*